Majo-es/Top-10-Vegan-Bakery-With-Real-Reviews-Near-Mexico-City-CDMX/README.md

 # Top 10 Vegan Bakery With Real Reviews Near Mexico City, CDMX

-This Python script utilizes the Beautiful Soup library to scrape and analyze data from the web.
+This Python script (fragile program) utilizes the Beautiful Soup library to scrape and analyze data from the web.
 It specifically targets the following:
 - Target website: Extracts information from a popular review platform to find bakeries.
 - Location: Focuses on bakeries in Mexico City, CDMX.
 - Vegan bakeries: Identifies bakeries with vegan options (filtering based on keywords or business descriptions).